hermescenter/dontspy.eu/site/content/en/deepfake/index.md

 }
 </style>

-# Deepfakes works because Face Biometry derive the unique face fingerprint. **The same datapoints can be abused** to produce false image matching with an non consenting subject.
+# Deepfakes work because Face Biometry derives unique facial features.
+The same data points can be abused to produce false image matching that of a non consenting subject.

 <div id="carousel-1" class="deep-fake-carousel"></div>